Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/advanced-labs/ingress/README.md

     ingress-nginx-ingress-controller-86bf69bcfc-jqvsg        1/1       Running   0          1d
     ingress-nginx-ingress-default-backend-86d6db4c47-td2k8   1/1       Running   0          1d
     ```
     * The nginx-ingress helm chart deploys a nginx ingress controller and also a backend for the ingress controller.
-The backend is used when a route is not found and will display a 404 error TODO: add more info on backend
+The backend is used when a route is not found and will display a 404 error
     ``` bash
     kubectl get svc -n kube-system | grep nginx